-There can be no guarantee that the Portfolio participatory interests will remain listed on the JSE.
+There can be no guarantee that the portfolio participatory interests will remain listed on the JSE.
 Any termination of a listing would be subject to the JSE listing requirements.
-Despite the presence of market makers, the liquidity of the Portfolio's participatory interests cannot be guaranteed.
+Despite the presence of market makers, the liquidity of the Portfolio participatory interest cannot be guaranteed.

 The participatory interests may trade at a discount or premium to their NAV.